Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file contains a script that  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state writes the output of ls -la command in ls_cwd_content file 9-duplicate_last_line file contains a script that duplicates the last line in iacta file
+7-file contains a script that  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state writes the output of ls -la command in ls_cwd_content file 9-duplicate_last_line file contains a script that duplicates the last line in iacta file 10-no_more_js delete all files in the current directory with js extension